 Hoffpauir is a 2001 graduate of the University of Southern Mississippi where he earned a master’s degree in coaching and sports administration.
 He and his wife, Khara, have two children Zach and Zoey.

 Associate Head Coach

 Lindsey is entering his fifth season as assistant coach at Pearl River Community College.
 His duties include working with Wildcat pitchers, recruiting, and academics.
-During Lindsey’s four seasons at PRCC, he has seen 15 pitchers further their careers to the likes of Ole Miss, Southern Miss, Louisiana-Lafayette, Southeastern Louisiana, Nicholls State, Eastern Kentucky, Alcorn State, Delta State, West Alabama, Belhaven, Mississippi College, and to the MLB Draft.
-In 2011, five pitchers moved on from PRCC to pitch at a university.
-In 2012, the lone sophomore on the pitching staff signed with a Division I program, while one freshman also moved on to a Division I school.
-In 2013, Lindsey saw two of his pitchers selected in the MLB Draft (18th and 26th rounds), while three signed with Division I programs.
-In 2014, five pitchers continued their careers from Pearl River.
-Four Wildcat pitchers signed with Division I programs, one with a Division II, with one selected in the MLB Draft (7th round).
+During Lindsey’s four seasons at PRCC, he has seen 15 pitchers further their careers to the likes of Ole Miss, Southern Miss, Louisiana-Lafayette, Southeastern Louisiana, Nicholls State, Eastern Kentucky, Alcorn State, Delta State, West Alabama, Belhaven, and Mississippi College.
+During his tenure, five Wildcat pitchers have been selected in the MLB Draft (7th, 18th, and 26th rounds).

-The Purvis native was a standout right hander for the 2007-2008 Pearl River squads leading the Wildcats to a MACJC South Division title and MACJC State and NJCAA Regional Runner-ups.
+While at PRCC, Lindsey was a standout right hander for the 2007 and 2008 Pearl River squads leading the Wildcats to a MACJC South Division title and MACJC State and NJCAA Regional Runner-ups.
 After posting an 11-1 record and a 1.80 earned run average, he was named 1st Team NJCAA All-American and Region XXIII Pitcher of the Year as a sophomore.
-Besides his All-American accolades, Lindsey was also the national Division II strikeout leader his sophomore season.
+Besides his All-American accolades, Lindsey was also the NJCAA National Division II strikeout leader his sophomore season.
 During his career at Pearl River CC, Lindsey set a career record for wins (19) and a single season record in strikeouts (106).